Verified By: Dr. Boman Dhabhar (Oncologist in Fortis Hospital Mulund) |Updated On March 4, 2020

 The approximate cost of Radiotherapy for cervical cancer treatment is USD 2500.

 Chemotherapy for Cervical Cancer Treatment

 Uses medicines to kill the cancer cells and is usually given before the surgery to reduce the size of cancer.
 It is also continued after surgery in some cases.
 These medications do not differentiate between the normal and the cancer cells.
 So, the most common side effects are:

 - Nausea and vomiting

-Other therapies for Cervical Cancer
+Other Treatment Options for Cervical Cancer Treatment in India

-Cost of Cancer Treatment
+What is the Cost of Cervical Cancer Treatment in India?

 The average cost of treatment for cervical cancer in India is $4500.
 The low cost of treatment in India is due to the cheap infrastructure while the quality of medical services is excellent.
 Treatment in India is 80% – 90% cheap than most of the western countries!

 The table below gives detailed information about the cost of treatment for cervical cancer: